-the periodicity, and burst arrival time encoded in the "tscaiInputUl" attribute and/or "tscaiInputDl" attribute of the PCC rule, when the feature "TimeSensitiveCommunication" is supported, the survival time encoded in the "tscaiInputUl" attribute and/or "tscaiInputDl" attribute and the (TSN)AF (g)PTP domain encoded in the "tscaiTimeDom" attribute, and
+a. the periodicity, and burst arrival time encoded in the "tscaiInputUl" attribute and/or "tscaiInputDl" attribute of the PCC rule;

+b. when the feature "TimeSensitiveCommunication" is supported, the survival time encoded in the "tscaiInputUl" attribute and/or "tscaiInputDl" attribute and the (TSN)AF (g)PTP domain encoded in the "tscaiTimeDom" attribute; and